ZPI-2023-IST/Documentation/source/modules/frontend.rst

 Project contains:

 1. Pages - content that is provided to user.
     a. index.js - main page of the frontend.
-Allows for running, stopping experiments and dowlnoading/uploading models.
+Allows for running, stopping experiments and downloading/uploading models.
     b. config.js - page with configuration form.
     c. logs.js - page with logs collected on backend.
-    d. stats.js - page with statistics , containg information about experiments.
+    d. stats.js - page with statistics, containg information about experiments.
     e. visualize.js - page with list of experiments ran in test mode.
 2. Components - reusable components that are used in pages.
     a. navbar.js - component that is used to display navigation bar.